-To be accredited as a counsellor by the training route, an applicant is required:-
+To be accredited as a psychotherapeutic counsellor by the training route, an applicant is required to have:-

-1. To have undertaken counselling training course(s) of at least 2 years (full-time) or at least 3 years (part-time), comprising a minimum of 450 tutor-contact hours (which does not include any prerequisites to entry requirements, individual therapy, personal study time or peer group work) and a substantial piece of written work.
-These are the minimum durations considered necessary for the consolidation of theoretical knowledge, personal development through own-therapy/counselling and supervised counselling practice during training.
+1. Undertaken, completed and successfully graduated from a recognised counselling training course(s) of at least 2 years (full-time) or at least 3 years (part-time), comprising a minimum of 450 tutor-contact hours (which does not include any prerequisites to entry requirements, individual therapy, personal study time or peer group work) and a substantial piece of written work.
+A scanned copy/ies or photocopy/ies of the certificate of qualification is also a requirement.
+These are the minimum durations considered necessary for the consolidation of theoretical knowledge, personal development through own-therapy/psychotherapeutic counselling and supervised counselling practice during training.
 This training should include: